BillyDoesDev/Steganography/README.md

 **ENJOY!!**

-If you copy or distribute any part of this project, then be sure to give @DarkKnight450 credits and show some love...</br>
+If you copy or distribute any part of this project, then be sure to give me some credit and show some love...</br>
 Feel free to contact me at DarkKnight450@protonmail.com </br>
 Any feedback/suggestions would be highly valued...